 The parking aid is per default off.
-To switch the parking aid on, press the switch in the instrument panel or select reverse gear.
+To switch the parking aid on, select reverse gear or press the switch in the instrument panel.
+For item location: See Quick start (page 8).

 The light in the switch illuminates when the parking aid is activated.